File Powder for Gumbo: What It Is and Why It Matters

 Timing is Everything

-- Stir well until fully incorporated.
+- Stir gently but thoroughly until fully incorporated.

 Portion Control